hazae41/worker-online-polyfill/README.md

-# "online" and "offline" events polyfill for WebWorkers
+# WebWorkers "online" and "offline" events polyfill

 Polyfill for `online` and `offline` events on WebWorkers